MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 ## Custom Themes

 A custom theme can be provided to the Intune App SDK; this custom theme will be applied to all SDK screens and dialogs.
-If a theme is not provided, the default SDK theme will be used.
+If a theme isn't provided, the default SDK theme will be used.

 ### Providing a Custom Theme